adamedx/autographps-sdk/ROADMAP.md

 * Graphlets -- modules built on this that expose specific parts of the graph
 * Handle 403's in get-graphchilditem
 * Add user consent, tenant consent options to set-graphconsent and new-graphapplication
-* Fix Connect-Graph failure mode to not disconnect you first, only after getting token
 * Remove __GetSimpleConnection

 ### Done